-- Insurance in force trends downward due to: - decreased size of the insured market subsequent to: - market developments and regulations introduced by the Department of Finance in the fall of 2016, evidenced by declining new transactional insurance written by CMHC and private mortgage insurers; and - OSFI capital requirement revisions resulting in premium increases effective March 2017. - Target market share remains in the 50-40% range - Our goal is to maintain market share appropriate for our essential "back stop" function in an efficient manner that allows us to deploy scarce resources to support all our strategic priorities - multi-unit residential insurance in force is expected to increase significantly as multi volumes continue to become a larger portion of our insurance in force; - 2018 estimated insurance in force is 30.5% of total residential mortgage credit outstanding as at June 30, 2018; and - o insurance in force will remain under the \$600 billion limit per section 11 of the NHA.
+- Insurance-in-force trends downward due to: - decreased size of the insured market subsequent to: - market developments and regulations introduced by the Department of Finance in the fall of 2016, evidenced by declining new transactional insurance written by CMHC and private mortgage insurers; and - OSFI capital requirement revisions resulting in premium increases effective March 2017. - ▶ Target market share remains in the 50-40% range - Our goal is to maintain market share appropriate for our essential "back stop" function in an efficient manner that allows us to deploy scarce resources to support all our strategic priorities - multi-unit residential insurance in force is expected to increase significantly as multi volumes continue to become a larger portion of our insurance in force, including units relating to RCFi; - ▶ 2018 estimated insurance-in-force is 30.5% of total residential mortgage credit outstanding as at June 30, 2018; and - insurance-in-force will remain under the \$600 billion limit per section 11 of the NHA.